AchilleSalaun/starter-academic/content/publication/2019_mln/index.md

 title: "Space-time pattern extraction in alarm logs for network diagnosis"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
 - admin
-- Anne Bouillard
+- anne
-- Marc-Olivier Buob
+- marco

 # Author notes (optional)
 #author_notes: